RomainTrm/Blog/content/posts/desiging-with-types/index.md

 Great!
 Our cardinality remains correct, we can now use it and it will drive the code implementation.

 First, our `addPoint` function cannot remain like this: it was taking a `Point` and returned a `Point`.
 Now, if we try to increase `Thrity`, we have to return the type (not the value) `Forty`.
-So our function must evolve like in order to return a `Score` instead of a `Point`, this means we need points of both players as input.
+So our function must evolve in order to return a `Score` instead of a `Point`, this means we need points of both players as input.
 If the serving player marked, the function looks like:

 ```fsharp
 let addPointToServingPlayer pointServingPlayer pointOpponent =